Smart city – next stop: the future.

 What is a smart city?

-Welcoming over 1.2 million passengers per day, SBB is the most important transport provider for the smart cities of tomorrow.
+Welcoming over 1.25 million passengers per day, SBB is the most important transport provider for the smart cities of tomorrow.
 The company operates its own electricity grid including seven power stations, and produces a large amount of the energy it needs itself.
 As much as 90 percent of this power is already produced using renewable resources, a figure which is set to rise to 100 percent by 2020.
 As the driving force of Swiss public transport and an environmental pioneer among European rail companies, SBB is playing an important role in the mobility of the future.
-With modern, well-connected development and infrastructure projects, SBB is making an important contribution to turning Switzerland into a more attractive and competitive country.
-With innovative mobility solutions and ground-breaking district development projects in top locations, SBB can support cities with their plans and become an important partner in helping to turn themselves into a smart city.
+With modern development and infrastructure projects, SBB is making an important contribution to turning Switzerland into a more attractive and competitive country.
+As a mobility service provider and real estate developer, the company serves as a successful interface between spatial planning and traffic management, making it a key driving force behind a smart Switzerland.
+With innovative mobility solutions and ground-breaking district development projects in top locations, SBB can support cities with their plans and be an important partner in helping them become smart cities, particularly when it comes to smart mobility, smart building, smart public space, smart energy and smart connectivity.

 The five areas of activity of a smart city.